azzammuhyala/pygvideo/README.md

 - `ran`: The total cache range at that moment, or you can get this through [`get_total_frame`](#get_total_frame).

 The generator also captures messages from the generator's `send` method, which, when called, will stop the generator process and display a message on the console:
-> Video - Done with the generator stopped.
+> PyGVideo - Done with the generator stopped.
 Reason: {MESSAGE FROM SEND PARAMETER}

 When you call the `send` function, you should also `close` it with stop to properly terminate the generator.
 Here's an example usage:
 ```py